wking/2016-oslo-repeatability/intro-jupyter.md

 So, that's the majority of the notebook features I use myself.
 Let's take a look through the menus.

-Help ... keyboard shorcuts.
+Help ... keyboard shortcuts.
 For example, type 'Escape' to go into command mode, and then type 'l'. you'll see line numbers for that cell. toggle 'l' again.